Wallet and Custody Guide

 This differs from the more classic definition of a custodian.
 In the traditional finance world, that term generally refers to an entity that holds the assets on your behalf and protects them against loss, theft, or misuse.
 By contrast, the term “custody” tends to get thrown around more loosely in crypto.

-Many digital asset “custodians” actually just offer hot wallets, meaning they’re providing you a way to hold assets yourself through a software solution.
+Many digital asset “custodians” actually just offer self-custody hot wallets, meaning they’re providing you a way to hold assets yourself through a software solution.

 “Qualified” custody